mvrt-115/MVRT_Site/app/_posts/2017-02-18-introduction-post.markdown

 ---
 layout: post
 title:  "Introduction Blog"
-author: "Rithvik Chuppala, Jananni Rathnagiri, & Ranya Pendyala"
+author: "Rithvik Chuppala, Jananni Rathnagiri & Ranya Pendyala"
 date:   2017-02-18 22:13:00 -0800
 thumbnail: "/img/thumbnails/blog/introduction.JPG"
 categories: introduction
 ---
 Hi all,

 This is the Monta Vista Robotics Team.
 We are coming to the end of build season and we are starting a blog to record all our progress.
 We have all worked hard on each aspect of the robot and we hope after reading this, you realize how hard we worked on it.

 <img src="/img/thumbnails/blog/introduction.JPG" alt="Smiley face" width="420" height="420">